arianave/MIPS-Project-1/README.md

 ### Description:

-  Create a program in MIPS Assembly to complete three tasks.
+  Create a program in assembly using the MARS environment to complete three tasks.
 Task one asks users to input two integers.
 Task two does arithmetic       operations on those two     given integers which include additon, subtraction, multiplication, and division.
 Task three returns to the user if the two     numbers entered are equal or     not.

 #### Goal: